BurntSushi/termcolor/doc/rg.1.md

 : Print only the matched (non-empty) parts of a matching line, with each such part on a separate output line.

+--passthru, --passthrough
+: Show both matching and non-matching lines.
+This option cannot be used with --only-matching or --replace.

 --path-separator *SEPARATOR*
 : The path separator to use when printing file paths.
 This defaults to your platform's path separator, which is / on Unix and \\ on Windows.
 This flag is